tact-lang/jetton/docs/feature-rich.md

 In all previous implementations jetton wallet always attached `state_init` in the `internal_jetton_transfer` message to deploy the receiving jetton wallet, in case it's the first time the receiver gets this jetton sent to him.
 However, `state_init` will be simply ignored if the contract is already deployed, but the sender account will still pay the forward fee for it.

 This send mode allows not to attach `state_init` in the `internal_jetton_transfer` message.
-From security perspective, if the receiving jetton wallet in reality was not deploye than the message without `state_init` will simply bounce back, no jetton will be lost in this situation.
+From security perspective, if the receiving jetton wallet in reality was not deploy than the message without `state_init` will simply bounce back, no jetton will be lost in this situation.
 The most useful application of this send mode could be made in DEXes: they know for sure that jetton wallets for their vaults are deployed (since the pool exists in the first place), so there is no need to attach `state_init` and overpay the network fees.

 With current network config and prices (30.05.2025) forward fee for Tact jetton wallet `state_init` is 9_600_000 nanoton, or **0.0096 ton**.
 If we assume\* that on average Jetton-to-Jetton DEX pool has about 3000 daily swaps, that means that we can save up to **28.8 ton** on jetton transfers with guaranteed deployed jetton wallet on this single pool.